 She took a carriage back to the University and used one of the lift tubes instead of walking up the steep winding path cut into the white cliffs, looking out over the city as she rose.
-The sight was invigorating, but what waited for her slightly less so.
+The sight was invigorating.
+What waited for her at the University was slightly less so.
 “Homework.”

-Sebastien filched some of Damien’s coffee to invigorate herself, and was joined in her ink-smeared labor over the next few hours by varying members of the Crown Family friend group.
-Her most critical homework discharged more quickly than she had anticipated, Sebastien considered going to the supervised spellcasting rooms, or even to the abandoned classroom to work on her sympathetic curses, but instead she pulled out the history books Professor Ilma had lent her.
+Sebastien filched some of Damien’s coffee to invigorate herself, and was joined in her ink-smeared labor over the next few hours by varying members of the Crown Family group.
+When her most critical homework was discharged more quickly than she had anticipated, Sebastien considered going to the supervised spellcasting rooms, or even to the abandoned classroom to work on her sympathetic curses, but instead she pulled out the history books Professor Ilma had lent her.

-Sebastien had been reading Myrddin: An Investigative Chronicle of the Legend in small chunks when she had time, but had only managed to get a few chapters into the book, which was still covering Myrddin’s earlier deeds, often with handwritten notes pointing to similar myths from the other book.
+Sebastien had been reading Myrddin: An Investigative Chronicle of the Legend in small chunks when she had time, but had only managed to get a few chapters into the book, which all covered Myrddin’s earlier deeds, often with handwritten notes pointing to similar myths from the other book.
 She continued from where she had left off.

 Around the time when Myrddin was rising to prominence, he and a few of his contemporaries demonstrated the first known self-charging complex artifacts.
-Some of these were operated to great effect, and some to great disaster when things went wrong.
-There was contention even at the time about who was the first to achieve such a landmark advancement in the craft of artificery, but the back-and-forth struggle for supremacy certainly sped up growth in this cutting-edge field.
+Some of these were operated to great effect and some to great disaster when things went wrong.
+There was contention even at the time about who was the first to achieve such a landmark advancement in the craft of artificery, but the back-and-forth struggle for supremacy certainly sped up growth in the field.

 But Myrddin’s most famous self-charging artifact was his horse.
 Like him, the creature had several names, depending on the region and time period, but the most commonly used was Carnagore, which might have had roots in the words “hooves of dawn,” but in the current language sounded rather bloodthirsty.

-When Carnagore, a great beast made of white metal, had made his first appearances many had assumed Myrddin was doing fell experiments on a living subject.
-This wasn’t illegal at the time, being well before the atrocities and stigma of the Blood Empire, but the cruelty associated with turning a horse’s skin to malleable metal, replacing its eyeballs with spherical stone artifacts, and replacing its teeth with multiple rows of shark-like fangs was frowned upon for its brutality.
+When Carnagore, a great beast made of white metal, made his first appearances, many had assumed Myrddin was doing fell experiments on a living subject.
+This wasn’t illegal at the time, being well before the atrocities and stigma of the Blood Empire, but even then the idea of turning a horse’s skin to malleable metal, replacing its eyeballs with spherical stone artifacts, and replacing its teeth with multiple rows of shark-like fangs was frowned upon for its brutality.

-Several journals, letters, and even one autobiography from a contemporary agree that Myrddin eventually made a statement that Carnagore was not a modified creature of flesh, but an artifact that he had created and which was—most notably—charged by a beast core.
-His huge mount was said to sprint twice as fast as a normal horse, and could gallop tirelessly for a full day and night without breaks, a feat that would have killed a normal horse several times over.
-It did not spook or shy, could climb mountainsides like a goat, and was a vicious, bright-shining and glowing-eyed beacon of terror in battle.
+Several journals, letters, and even one autobiography from a contemporary agree that Myrddin eventually made a statement that Carnagore was not a modified creature of flesh, but an artifact that he had created, and which was—most notably—charged by a beast core.
+His huge mount was said to sprint twice as fast as a normal horse and could gallop tirelessly for a full day and night without breaks, a feat that would have killed a flesh-and-blood animal several times over.
+It did not spook or shy, could climb mountainsides like a goat, and was a vicious, bright-shining, glowing-eyed beacon of terror in battle.

 Over time, Myrddin continued to add to Carnagore’s abilities, giving it a range of auxiliary spells that could be activated when necessary.
-Some speculated that he even managed to give Carnagore some semblance of a sentient mind, either created from whole-cloth or taken from a living animal and inserted into the artificial beast.
-As evidence of this were the times that Myrddin was said to have given his horse instructions and left it to carry them out autonomously, or instances where Carnagore acted to protect Myrddin from threats even the man was not aware of.
+Some speculated that he even managed to give Carnagore some semblance of a sentient mind, either created from whole cloth or taken from a living animal and inserted into the artificial beast.
+Evidence of this included the times that Myrddin was said to have given his horse instructions and left it to carry them out autonomously, or instances where Carnagore acted to protect Myrddin from threats even the man was not aware of.
 However, the rumors and hearsay about Carnagore were at times even more outlandish than those about Myrddin himself, so many of the creature’s reported abilities could not be corroborated.

-This entry in Myrddin: An Investigative Chronicle of the Legend led Sebastien once again to the less academically rigorous book, Enough Yarn to Last the Night: A Collection of Myths from the Life of a Man with Many Names.
+This entry in An Investigative Chronicle of the Legend led Sebastien once again to the less academically rigorous book, Enough Yarn to Last the Night.

 Myrddin was said to have gone deep into the Forest of Nod, a land untouched by man, and in the very center crawled into a well.
 He crawled down for three days and three nights, and when he finally reached the dry bottom, he rested.
 When he awoke, the sun shining down from directly overhead for but a moment as it reached the perfect alignment with this round tunnel into the depths of the earth, Myrddin found that he was not alone, but accompanied by a palm-sized, chimerical beast.

 It hungered and thirsted greatly, and each time it feasted, it grew stronger.
-Myrddin rode it into battle against an adze, and Myrddin’s beast companion drank its blood.
+Myrddin rode it into battle against an adze—the insectoid, vampiric source of misfortune, not the woodworking tool—and Myrddin’s beast companion drank its blood.
 They killed a skolex worm, and the beast ate its teeth.
 They hunted a mammoth, and the chimeric beast ate every inch of its fur and skin, from snout to tail.
 They hunted a dragon, and Myrddin’s beast ate its bones.
-With each defeat of an enemy, it consumed a piece of them, growing larger and more powerful, taking on their strength and eschewing its own weaknesses.
+With each defeat of an enemy, it consumed a piece of them, growing larger and more powerful, taking on their strength and discarding its own weaknesses.